Linearized heat semigroups on Finsler measure spaces and some applications: Preliminaries

-Given a non-vanishing smooth vector field $V$, we obtain the weighted Riemannian metric $g_V=(g_{ij}(V))$ on $M$ induced by $F$ with the reference vector $V$, which is given by Obviously, $F^2(V)=g_V(V, V)$.
-If $F$ satisfies (\ref{unif cs cons}), then $F$ is Riemannian if and only if $ \kappa^*=1$ if and only if $\kappa=1$ (\cite{Oh2}).
+Given a non-vanishing smooth vector field $Y$, we obtain the weighted Riemannian metric $g_Y=(g_{ij}(Y))$ on $M$ induced by $F$ with the reference vector $Y$, which is given by Obviously, $F^2(Y)=g_Y(Y, Y)$.
+If $F$ satisfies (\ref{unif cs cons}), then $F$ has finite reversibility $\Lambda$, i.e., $F$ is Riemannian if and only if $ \kappa^*=1$ if and only if $\kappa=1$ (\cite{Oh1}).